About GCE O-Level

 - Private candidates who have met the eligibility criteria to register for the GCE O-Level examination.

 The Singapore Examinations and Assessment Board, MOE and Cambridge Assessment International Education are the joint examining authorities for the GCE O-Level examination.

 Mother Tongue Language (MTL) Syllabus B

 The MTL Syllabus B subject is not a GCE O-Level subject, and the grade will not be included in the computation of the candidate’s GCE O-Level aggregate score.
 Candidates who pass the MTL Syllabus B subject will be deemed to have fulfilled the MTL subject requirement for admission to junior colleges.

-be indicated as Merit, Pass or Ungraded on the candidate’s result slip and certificate.
+be indicated as Merit, Pass or Ungraded on the candidate’s certificate.

 O-Level School Initiated Electives (OSIE)